rhbayuprabowo/imago-gallery/README.md

 # Imago Gallery

-This project is a simple todo-list project
+This project is a simple image gallery using bootstrap technology.

 ## Motivation